Prophecy Proves the Bible

 So there’s another great Bible prophecy fulfilled!

-But how could they stay in the land that God had promised them, if other countries attacked them?
+But how could they stay in the land that God had promised them, if other countries keep attacking them?

 The Bible prophets also said that Israel would exhibit an awesome military capability.

-Even a quick look at Israel's three wars to protect itself from being totally destroyed by the surrounding Arab countries, provides overwhelming proof that they are a fulfilment of Zechariah's God-given words:
+Even a quick look at Israel's three wars to protect itself from being totally destroyed by the surrounding Arab countries, provides overwhelming proof that they fulfilled Bible prophecy:

-The 1948-49 war had the new nation of Israel hopelessly outnumbered and outgunned by 6 countries; her astounding victory, therefore, was nothing short of miraculous.
+The 1948-49 war had the new nation of Israel hopelessly outnumbered and outgunned by 6 countries that were trying to destroy Israel.

 God is the God of prophecy, and He’s also the God of our salvation.

-Israel was chosen by God to bring His Messiah into the world "that the world through Him might be saved" (John3:17)
+Israel was chosen by God to bring His Messiah into the world "that the world through Him might be saved.“

 - He must be born in Bethlehem (Micah 5:2);